frendsick/torth/README.md

         AddTotal
     ENDIF
     1 +
-END drop // Drop the counter from the stack
+DONE drop // Drop the counter from the stack

 "Sum of all numbers not divisible by 3 or 5: " OutputRow
 ```